 The Ngāti Hei Trust was formed in 1984 as a charitable trust that represents the interests of all Ngāti Hei iwi members (beneficiaries).
-Its purpose is to promote and safeguard the spiritual, economic, social and cultural wellbeing of descendents of Hei (mana tangata) and to retain, reclaim and develop the traditional lands, islands and seas of Ngāti Hei (mana whenua, mana moana).
+Its purpose is to promote and safeguard the spiritual, economic, social and cultural wellbeing of descendants of Hei (mana tangata) and to retain, reclaim and develop the traditional lands, islands and seas of Ngāti Hei (mana whenua, mana moana).
 The board trustees (up to 12) are elected annually.

 Current trust board members